karrot-dev/yunity.org/user/pages/10.heartbeat/2017-11-12/item.md

 ## [Foodsaving.world](https://foodsaving.world)

-The new project info page was launched on Sunday, replacing the previous karrot deployment.
+The new project info page was launched on Sunday, replacing the previous karrot deployment on foodsaving.world.
 You can still use the same login from "foodsaving.world" on karrot.world - only the domain has moved, the data stays the same.

 ![](fsww.png)

-It will provide information to foodsaving groups worldwide: how to contact stores, how to improve your community life, how to get new members...
+The new info page provides an overview about all the topics relevant to foodsaving groups: how to contact stores, how to improve your community life, how to find new members and so on.
+It is English only for now but in the future we hope to be able to offer our knowledge in many languages and that you can help us with the translations. :)

+_by Tilmann & Janina_

 ## Kanthaus